 Dr. Jeffrey Sikkenga

 Jeffrey Sikkenga is professor of political science and co-director of the Ashbrook Scholar Program at Ashland University, adjunct fellow of the John M. Ashbrook Center and senior fellow in the Program on Constitutionalism and Democracy at the University of Virginia.
 He teaches undergraduate and graduate courses in political thought, the American Founding and American constitutional law.
 He has published articles and reviews in journals such as American Journal of Political Science, Perspectives on Politics, Political Theory, History of Political Thought, Journal of Politics, Political Science Quarterly, Journal of Markets and Morality and Religion and Liberty.
 He co-edited History of American Political Thought (Lexington Press, 2003), edited Transforming American Welfare (1999) and co-wrote The Free Person and the Free Economy (2002).
 He is currently working on a book on John Locke's A Letter Concerning Toleration.
-During 2017-18, he will be a Visiting Scholar at Stanford Unviersity's Hoover Institution and a Senior Fellow at the School of Public Policy at Pepperdine University.
+During 2017-18, he will be a Visiting Scholar at Stanford University's Hoover Institution and William E. Simon Distinguished Visiting Professor at the School of Public Policy at Pepperdine University.

 I work in...

 Understanding and engaging with the greatest questions and best minds of the past is key to becoming a truly educated citizen.
 As you learn about how people thought and acted in different times and places, you will gain perspectives and develop such essential qualities as...
 Read More